 In 1977 the IAI established its first certification program, the Latent Print Certification Program, a rigorous testing process validating one's expertise in the science of fingerprints.
 By 1990, the Crime Scene Certification Program was functioning with a comprehensive testing process for three levels of certification.
 The IAI now has seven Certification Programs including Forensic Art, Footwear and Tiretrack Analysis, Bloodstain Pattern Analysis, Forensic Photography/Imaging, Tenprint Fingerprint Certification, and Latent Print.

 In 1988 the IAI established the Robert L. Johnson Foundation to provide research/educational grants and scholarships to help promote the advancement of forensic identification as a profession.
+It is now known as the Johnson-Whyte Memorial Foundation Fund, having been merged with the William Whyte Fund in 2008.

 Since 1996, the IAI has sponsored training seminars in various forensic science areas.
 These classes are held in different locations throughout the United States and are open to non-IAI members.